imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 There is some truth to this illustration of the polarization of feelings felt through coding.
-However, it is plainly false to think that we are every truly one or the other.
+However, it is plainly false to think that we are ever truly one or the other.
 The two abstract states represent a continuous and exaggerated part of us all.
 Having said that, I believe that *everyone* is much closer to the second state than the first.
 All of us.
 It is all too tempting for us to think that